Magic Quadrant for Content-Aware Data Loss Prevention

 - Operations assesses the ability of the vendor to provide support across all aspects of the customer engagement domain.

 The Gartner scoring model favors providers that demonstrate Completeness of Vision — in terms of strategy for the future — and the Ability to Execute on that vision.
-Gartner continues to place stronger emphasis on technologies than on marketing and sales strategies.
+We continue to place stronger emphasis on technologies than on marketing and sales strategies.

 Our Completeness of Vision weightings are most influenced by four basic categories of capability: network performance, endpoint performance, discovery performance and management consoles.
-Weights are subjective and contextual.
-Readers who conduct their own RFIs may choose to change the weights to suit the needs of their business and their industry:
+Weightings are subjective and contextual.
+Readers who conduct their own RFIs may choose to change the weightings to suit the needs of their businesses and industries:

-- Sales Strategy examines the vendor's strategy for selling products, including their pricing structure and their partnerships within the DLP marketplace.
+- Sales Strategy examines the vendor's strategy for selling products, including its pricing structure and its partnerships in the DLP marketplace.

-- Offering (Product) Strategy assesses the differentiation of its products from its competitors, and how it plans to develop these products in the future.
+- Offering (Product) Strategy assesses the differentiation of a vendor's products from its competitors, and how it plans to develop these products in the future.

 - Geographic Strategy is an assessment of the vendor's understanding of the needs and nuances of each region, and how the product is positioned to support those nuances.

 Challengers have competitive visibility and execution success in specific industry sectors that are better-developed than Niche Players.
-Challengers offer all the core features of content-aware DLP, but typically their vision, road maps or product delivery is narrower than the Leaders.
-Challengers may have difficulty communicating or delivering their vision in a competitive way outside their core industry sector.
+Challengers offer all the core features of content-aware DLP, but typically their vision, road maps and/or product delivery is narrower than those of Leaders.
+Challengers may have difficulty communicating or delivering on their vision in a competitive way outside their core industry sectors.